DyfanJones/RAthena/README.md

 dbExistsTable(con, "iris")
 ```

+Please check out `RAthena` method for [`dbWriteTable`](https://dyfanjones.github.io/RAthena/reference/AthenaWriteTables.html) for more information in how to upload data to AWS Athena and AWS S3.

 For more information around how to get the most out of AWS Athena when uploading data please check out: [Top 10 Performance Tuning Tips for Amazon Athena](https://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/)

 ### Tidyverse Usage